UAlbany’s Academic Calendar Structure

 Classes cannot be canceled if you will be absent due to religious observation or professional reasons.

-Instead, you must find a replacement instructor or present an alternative instructional plan (such as providing timed assignments in Blackboard, having a colleague monitor a guest speaker, providing a take-home exam or assignment, etc.)
+Instead, you must find a replacement instructor or present an alternative instructional plan (such as providing timed assignments in Brightspace, having a colleague monitor a guest speaker, providing a take-home exam or assignment, etc.)

 Alternative instructional plans must be approved in advance by your department chair or dean.